Lesson 3: How to choose the right fonts and colours

 100% Brightness incorporated into Red = White

 Knowing the properties of a colour will help you in choosing what goes best with your brand.
 Is your brand cheerful and encouraging?
 Then it might benefit from a colour that is quite saturated and light in colour.
-Does your brand make your audience feel moody and powerful, than less saturation and darker brightness might play in choosing the best colour.
+Does your brand make your audience feel moody and powerful, then a colour with less saturation and lower brightness might be a better choice.

 So now that you have all this information, how do you pair colours?
 How do you know what looks best, and how much of each colour should you utilize in a brand?